guidog/tinysnitch/readme.md

 or automatically run it with cron: `* * * * * sudo -E auto-restart tinysnitchd 2>&1 | rotate-logs /tmp/tinynitchd.log`

-[auto-restart](https://gist.github.com/nathants/dc5d43c1e57b9bbb3a654491df93e4d6) and [rotate-logs](https://gist.github.com/nathants/72968aaa7d9ab7c008fe32e399426d2c) are not required, but are handy.
+[auto-restart](https://gist.github.com/nathants/dc5d43c1e57b9bbb3a654491df93e4d6) and [rotate-logs](https://gist.github.com/nathants/72968aaa7d9ab7c008fe32e399426d2c) are not convenient, not required.

 ## rules

-rules are stored in `/etc/tinysnitch.rules`. after editing the rules file, restart `tinysnitchd` and it will be reloaded.
+permanent rules are stored in `/etc/tinysnitch.rules`, and `tinysnitchd` will reload the rules when edited.